Alchester Village Intersection Upgrade

 We’re taking a staged approach to deliver these major works efficiently and safely, while minimising disruption to the community.

-Between June 2024 and January 2025 we successfully achieved the following major milestones:
+Between June 2024 and April 2025 we successfully achieved the following major milestones:

-• Service relocations: substantial service relocations, including power, telecommunications, water and sewerage, have now concluded.
+Service relocations: Substantial service relocations, including power, telecommunications, water and sewerage, have now concluded.

-• Roundabout: During August 2024 we removed the old roundabout and installed a temporary traffic arrangement to keep the intersection operating during construction.
+Roundabout: During August 2024 we removed the old roundabout and installed a temporary traffic arrangement to keep the intersection operating during construction.

-• Colchester Road: In late September/early October our crews worked on Colchester Road to replace the road foundations and lay a new road surface.
-We also installed a temporary roundabout and linemarking at the intersection
+Colchester Road: In late September/early October our crews worked on Colchester Road to replace the road foundations and lay a new road surface.
+We also installed a temporary roundabout and linemarking at the intersection.

 Why drainage matters